-- Use of reverse osmosis, ultra filtration of sap, and ultraviolet light are allowed. - Pool filters, if used for sap filtration, must use food-grade sand or diatomaceous earth and the plastic that comes in contact with the sap must be food grade.
-The Agency of Ag maintains a list of allowed pool filters.
+- Use of reverse osmosis, ultra filtration of sap, and ultraviolet light are allowed. - Pool filters, if used for sap filtration, must use food-grade diatomaceous earth or sand that is NSF or ANSI certified (or other comparable standard for materials intended for contact with potable water).
+VOF has worked with the Vermont Agency of Agriculture to review pool filters and maintains a list of swimming pool filters that meet the requirements for plastics and filter materials under Vermont law.
+Please contact the VOF office for a list of these filters.